lnguyen336/sql-challenge/README.md

-# sql-challenge - Employee Database: A Mystery in Three Parts
+# sql-challenge - Employee Database: A Mystery in Two Parts
 Lennox Nguyen's submission on sql-challenge

 # Background